xmatters/xm-labs-loggly/README.md

 1. Load in the attached [Loggly.zip](Loggly.zip) Workflow.
 2. Review the Form (Loggly Alert) configuration - you may want to change the message options (i.e. turn off voice in devices) and add recipients.
-3. Within the Integration Builder, edit the incoming integration (Loggly Incoming) and copy the integration URL.
+3. Go to the Loggly Alert flow and copy the URL found in the **Loggly Alert - Inbound from Loggly**

 ## Loggly set up

 1. Create a free trial at [loggly.com](http://www.loggly.com) if you need an account.
-2. Create a Loggly alert, and select the Send to an endpoint check box.
+2. Create a Loggly alert endpoint.
 3. Click Add New, and then configure the endpoint as follows:
 * **Endpoint**: select HTTP Endpoint
 * **Name**: type the name to use for this endpoint.
 * **URL**: paste the webhook URL from xMatters that we copied before.
 * **Method**: Select POST
-4. Click Save to create the endpoint, and then save the alert.
+4. Click Save to create the endpoint, and then save the alert endpoint.
+5. Attach this alert endpoint to an Alert to begin notifying xMatters.

 # Testing